Privacy · Plain English · Red Flagg Pty Ltd · ABN 81 683 346 116

 Our service providers (as processors, under contract)

-Where required by law, court order, or regulator in a relevant jurisdiction — for example, compliance with the Australian Notifiable Data Breaches scheme, POPIA notifications to the Information Regulator, or HIPAA breach notifications to HHS/OCR and affected individuals.
+Legal authorities.
+Where required by law, court order, or regulator in a relevant jurisdiction — for example, compliance with the Australian Notifiable Data Breaches scheme, POPIA notifications to the Information Regulator, or HIPAA breach notifications to HHS/OCR.

 Never

-We never sell personal information, share it with advertising networks, or disclose it to other Red Flagg customers.
+• We never disclose customer information to other Red Flagg customers.

 Customer data is stored in Microsoft Azure regions corresponding to each customer’s primary jurisdiction.
 We do not transfer data to other regions without documented consent or legal requirement.